 If you have worked hard most of your life and saved enough money to retire comfortably, you

-definitely don’t expect to hear a debt collector knocking on your door and telling you that you
+definitely don’t expect to for a debt collection agency to knock on your door and telling you that you

 owe money to the country.